zacsketches/webhook-handler/README.md

 # Backend service for a test webhook

 This **TEST ONLY** backend that **does not have security enabled** listens for POST requests and writes JSON paylods from a webhook to a file.
 This project is pulled into the infrastructure at build time for the backend server.

+## Environment Requirements
+The program looks for an environment variable named READINGS_DB for the location of the database it connects to, and fatally errors if that variable is not present and does not point to an sqlite3 compatible database.